Gabouin/APX_DEVBOARD/README.md

 ## About the Project

-**APX DEVBOARD** is a STM32 based devboard designed with an integrated IMU, GPIO pins, buttons and an LED
+**APX DEVBOARD** is a STM32 based devboard designed with GPIO pins, buttons and an LED

 ### Features